juba/explor/README.md

 ## Features

-For each type of analysis, `explor` launches a `shiny` interactive Web interface which is displayed inside RStudio or in your system Web browser.
+For each type of analysis, `explor` launches a `shiny` interactive interface which is displayed inside RStudio or in your system Web browser.
 This interface provides both numerical results as dynamic tables (sortable and searchable thanks to the `DT` package) and interactive graphics thanks to the [scatterD3](https://github.com/juba/scatterD3) package.
 You can zoom, drag labels, hover points to display tooltips, hover legend items to highlights points, and the graphics are fully updatable with animations which can give some visual clues.
 You can also export the current plot as an SVG file or get the R code to reproduce it later in a script or document.

 Here is a preview of what you will get.
 Note that the interface is available both in english and french, depending on your locale :